bisgardo/uber-challenge/README.md

 ### Implementation

-The project was implemented in Go and [deployed](https://uber-challenge-148819.appspot.com) on Google's App Engine as my first experience with both of these technologies.
+The project is implemented in Go and [deployed](https://uber-challenge-148819.appspot.com) on Google's App Engine as my first experience with both of these technologies.

 The data is intended to stored in Cloud SQL, which is an App Engine variant of MySQL.